- What do you need to know about electrical fuses?

 Unlike the first two, which are both a type of cartridge fuse, a car or automotive fuse is smaller and thinner, with plastic housing and two metal blades acting as contacts.

-They’re mostly used in vehicles and have a much lower voltage range (up to 32 volts).
+Car fuses are normal of course found inside vehicles and have a lower voltage range (up to 32 volts).

 4. Thermal fuse

-A special kind of fuse, a thermal fuse reacts to heat instead of current.
+A thermal fuse is a special kind of fuse, that reacts to heat instead of current.

-They come in handy with heating appliances to ensure that they don’t overheat and cause fires.
+Thermal fuses come in handy with heating appliances to ensure that the appliances don’t overheat and cause fires.

 5. Home circuit breaker

-Most homes will have a circuit breaker that acts as a fuse except that it can manually be reset without a replacement.
+Most homes will have a circuit breaker that acts as a fuse except that the device can manually be reset without a replacement on a breaker.

 If the circuit breaker is cutting off even with a low current draw, maybe there is something wrong with your circuit and you need an electrician to have a look, or maybe the breaker is getting old and too sensitive.

-Test with a different breaker in its place rated for the same amps and volts.
+Test with a different breaker in the place of the faulty one rated for the same amps and volts.

 6. A circuit breaker with an RCD